gazebo-web/cloudsim/docs/README.md

 ### Simulator

-The simulator component is the most important component on Ignition Cloudsim.
+The Simulator component is the most important component on Ignition Cloudsim.
 It's the one that is in charge of Starting and Stopping simulations.
 To be able to perform these operations, the Simulator component is helped by a set of Platforms and Application Services.
 In the following sections we'll describe how to create these components.

+In order to start and stop simulations, the Simulator component uses actions.
+An action is a set of jobs that describes how a simulation should be launched, step by step.

+These jobs run on the application, but they usually perform request against the Cloudsim API.
+Generic jobs can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/simulator/jobs` package.

 ### Platform